kirmedvedev/medvedev-lab/research/index.md

 <hr>
 **DrugDomain database and drug discovery** <br>
-DrugDomain database includes both experimentally determined PDB structures and AlphaFold models enriched with ligands from experimental data.
-It is the first recourse in offering structural context for small molecule binding-associated Post-Translational Modifications on a large scale. <br>
-I plan to use DrugDomain database for identification of novel protein targets for **drug repurposing** and off-target interaction effects based on evolutionary classification of protein domains.
+DrugDomain database reports domains of proteins that are targets for small molecules and drugs.
+It includes both experimentally determined PDB structures and AlphaFold models enriched with ligands from experimental data.
+We plan to use DrugDomain database for identification of novel protein targets for **drug repurposing** and off-target interaction effects based on evolutionary classification of protein domains.

 {% include citation.html lookup="The evolutionary context of drugs and small molecules bound to domains" style="rich" %}